Ruben Gallego facts for kids

 Personal life

 On August 7, 2008, Gallego changed his name from Ruben Marinelarena to Ruben Marinelarena Gallego to honor his mother, Elisa Gallego, who raised him and his three siblings on her own after his father abandoned the family in his childhood.
 In 2010, Gallego married Kate Widland Gallego, who was later elected mayor of Phoenix.
-They divorced in 2017, just before the birth of their son.
+They divorced in 2017 and have one child together.

 Electoral history